 Quantum Boolean function evaluation

-In quantum computation, all elementary operations are reversible (unitary), so we compute Boolean functions in a reversible fashion as
+In quantum computation, all elementary operations are reversible (i.e. unitary), so we need to compute Boolean functions in a reversible fashion — we can do so as follows:

-The corresponding circuit diagram (for n=3) is shown in Figure 10.1.
+The corresponding circuit diagram (for an input register of n=3 qubits) is shown in Figure 10.1.

 More precisely, the value f(x) is added bit-wise to the pre-existing binary value y of the second register.